Radius of action

-The radius of action of an aircraft is always smaller than its maximum range (a. k. a. combat range), the furthest distance the aircraft can fly with maximum payload and without refueling, or ferry range, the furthest distance the aircraft can fly with drop tanks, no load or ordnance and without refueling.
+The radius of action of an aircraft is always smaller than its maximum range, the furthest distance the aircraft can fly with maximum payload and without refueling, or ferry range, the furthest distance the aircraft can fly with drop tanks, no load or ordnance and without refueling.
 The rule of thumb is that the radius of action is one-third the distance an aircraft can fly in a straight line on a full load of fuel.
 In military aviation, this assumes a trip out and back, plus one-third of fuel for combat operations.